couchbaselabs/docs-ng/content/couchbase-sdk-net-1.3/getting-started.markdown

 Console.WriteLine(savedBeer);
 ```

-In this example, savedBeer would be of type Object.
-To get a string back instead
-and avoid having to cast, simply use the generic version of Get.
+In this example, `savedBeer` would be of type `Object`.
+To get a string back instead and avoid having to cast, use the generic version of Get:

 ```
 var savedBeer = client.Get<string>("new_holland_brewing_company-sundog");
 ```

-To add a document, first create a JSON string.
+To add a document, first create a JSON string:

 ```